 12. Salted Caramel Pumpkin Frappuccino

-You will not find this drink on the Starbucks menu as it is part of the secret menu.
+You will not find this drink on the standard fall menu as it is part of the secret menu.
 In fact, the salted caramel pumpkin frappuccino is a salted caramel mocha frappuccino with pumpkin spice sauce.

 If you love a bit of chocolate in your coffee frappuccino, adding a pumpkin spice twist can be your ticket to savoring these festive flavors in your favorite drink.